sputot/RINO/README.md

 # Order of the AE extension (1 for mean-value, 2 for Taylor-based higher-order extension)
 AEextension-order = 1

-# refined mean-value theorem for inner-approximation (default is 0: classical mean value)
-refined-mean-value = 1

-# ranges for initial conditions
-initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] [2.9,3.1]
-# accuracy can be refined by partitioning the initial domain, you can specify the component you whish to subdivide and the number of partitions by:
-# for example for 2 subdivisions for the last component; for the time being only one component at at time can be partitioned
-initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] ([2.9,3.1],2)

-# for the visualization: if 0, only .png files are produced
-interactive-visualization = 1
-# the dimensions we wish to visualize graphically (output files are produced for all dimensions in any case)
-# to print all (default value when the option is not set in the config file): set variables-to-display = all
-variables-to-display = 1 2
 ```

 #### New: Running neural network controlled dynamical systems